Bloodvein Headwaters Day 1: Trout Bay to Crystal Lake

 two Hooligan packs, two duffels – and one canoe

-Around the corner from our put-in, we would paddle by Viking island with the Carlson family’s Lodge on it – first opened by Art Carlson in 1947!
+Around the corner from our put-in, we would paddle by Viking Island with the Carlson family’s Lodge on it – first opened by Art Carlson in 1947!

 the image is from the Viking Lodge webpage – see here for more information about Viking Island